GFTF0906/echo-weather/README.md

 - View real temperature, date and hour of any city you want
 - Maximum, minimum temperature and weather description
+- View the temperature in celsius, and in farenheit
 - Percentage of clouds, pressure and humidity of the desired location
 - Changes background colors depending on the time of day
 - Possibility to view the layout on any device